The card scheme foreign exchange rate is set each day by major credit card networks such as Visa and Mastercard.

 While your first card is free, we charge a £5 replacement fee (but no delivery fees).

 We compared how much it would cost spending with Currensea versus Travelex on a 10 day holiday to Florida for a family of four.
-With a combination of card and cash spending, we found that using a Currensea card can save you just over of £120 on FX fees compared to Travelex.
+Take a look at the table to see the breakdown of spend.

 Currensea charges | Travelex charges | |